droccom/kube-examples/staging/kos/cmd/attachment-tput-driver/README.md

   network namespace.

-For an attachment that is created at a time when some existing attachment of the virtual network has completed its test, the same steps are done and then a series of `ping` operations is attempted.
+For an attachment that is created at a time when some existing attachment of the virtual network has completed its test, then with the test fraction probability the attachment is given a "full test".
+This starts with a half test and then a series of `ping` operations is attempted.
 The target IP of the pings is the IP address of the attachment in the virtual network that most recently completed its test successfully.
-A number of `ping -c 1` are attempted, until one succeeds, up to a limit which is normally 5 but can be overridden with the `--ping-count` command line flag.
+A number of `ping -c 1` are attempted, until one succeeds, up to a limit which is normally 10 but can be overridden with the `--ping-count` command line flag.

 The driver requests a distinct network namespace for each attachment, and for a given attachment requests that the network namespace be